MicrosoftDocs/powerquery-docs/powerquery-docs/combine-files-overview.md

 ## Combine files dialog box

-After you select the **Combine** or **Combine files** command, the **Combine files** dialog box opens appears and the following occurs:
+After you select the **Combine** or **Combine files** command, the **Combine files** dialog box opens and the following occurs:

-1. Power Query analyzes the example file (by default, the first file in the list)<!--Suggested.--> and determines the correct file connector to use to open that file.<!--Deleted redundant text.-->
+1. Power Query analyzes the example file (by default, the first file in the list) and determines the correct file connector to use to open that file.
 2. The dialog box provides the file connector experience exactly as if you were to connect directly to that example file.
    * If you want to use a different file for the example file, you can choose it from the **Example file** drop-down menu.
    * Optional: You can select **Skip files with errors** to exclude from the final output any files that result in errors.